- Operational Guidelines

 An elected board of seven directors serves the community and is responsible for the organization’s budget.
 Board meetings are held the last Tuesday of each month (with rare exceptions due to holiday schedules) at the District Office Building, 62 Plaza Drive.
 The public is encouraged to attend.
 Learn more about the Metro District at www.highlandsranch.org and visit the community portal at www.highlandsranch.com

 The Partnership of Douglas County Governments was established in 2002.
 Inaugural members included the Towns of Castle Rock and Parker, the City of Lone Tree, the Town of Larkspur and the County of Douglas.
 In 2003, the Douglas County School District became a member.
 In 2005, the Partnership embraced Douglas County Libraries.
 Following the incorporation of Castle Pines, the County's newest City joined the Partnership in 2008 as did the Highlands Ranch Metro District.

-Meeting monthly, the work of the Partnership strengthens intergovernmental and jurisdictional relationships, promotes greater understanding of individual community needs, and generates opportunities to produce regional solutions.
+Meeting regularly, the work of the Partnership strengthens intergovernmental and jurisdictional relationships, promotes greater understanding of individual community needs, and generates opportunities to produce regional solutions.

 RESOLUTION NO. R-008-186